Gayu-9993/100-Days-of-Code/Day 5/README.md

 The code then uses the random module to generate a password for you.

-I have also included an .exe file, just because its easier for others to see the working and because I like creating executable files.
+I have also included an .exe file, just so it is easier for you to see how it works and because I like creating executable files.